Workflow

 Open Attachment

-Displays process attachments (screenshots, manuals, technical documents) and allows uploading new files.
-See par paragraph 6.8 for general use of the Attachments TAB.
+Displays attachments related to the process (screenshots, manuals, technical documents) and allows uploading new files.
+For general attachment features, see this section.

 Open Note

-Consults and edits notes linked to the process.
-See paragraph 6.4 for general use of the Notes TAB.
+Displays and edits notes linked to the process.
+For general use of notes, see this section.

 Preset from Card

-Automatically enhances fields in the current process using a specified card.
+Automatically fills fields in the current process using a selected card.

 Start Workflow

-Starts a workflow from the current card (e.g., initiating a maintenance process from an asset card).
-Configuration requires specifying the workflow type and parameters.
+Starts a workflow from the current card, for example starting a maintenance process from an asset card.
+Configuration requires specifying the workflow and parameters.

 Notes TAB

 Displays notes linked to a process.
-During the process, notes can be inserted/edited only via the Open Note widget (paragraph 9.2.3).
-The Notes TAB is read-only.
+During process execution, notes can be inserted or edited only through the Open Note widget.
+This tab is read-only.

 Relations TAB

 Displays relations linked to a process.
-Relations can only be inserted/edited via widgets such as Link Card and Custom Form (paragraph 9.2.3).
-The Relations TAB is read-only.
+Relations can be added or edited only through widgets such as Link Card or Custom Form.
+This tab is read-only.

 History TAB

-Displays the history of operations on a process instance, from initiation to completion, including all attribute values across steps.
-Data can be used to generate SLA compliance reports.
+Displays the full history of a process instance, from creation to completion, including attribute values across all steps.
+Data can be used for SLA compliance reporting.
 Attributes edited in previous steps are highlighted in blue.

 Emails TAB

-Displays emails sent and received during the process.
-Emails can only be managed via the Manage Email widget (paragraph 9.2.3) or received through the Task Manager.
-The Emails TAB is read-only.
+Displays emails exchanged during the process.
+Emails can only be managed through the Manage Email widget or received via the Task Manager.
+This tab is read-only.

 Attachments TAB

-Displays attachments during process advancement.
-Attachments can only be managed via the Open Attachment widget (paragraph 9.2.3).
-The Attachments TAB is read-only.
+Displays attachments related to the process.
+Attachments can be managed only through the Open Attachment widget.
+This tab is read-only.

 CMDBuild workflows can integrate with external tools:

-- Start or advance a process instance from external applications using CMDBuild REST webservices
+- start or advance a process instance from external systems using CMDBuild REST webservices

-- Start a process instance by receiving an email from the Task Manager (configurable in the Administration Module)
+- start a process instance by receiving an email via the Task Manager

-- Connector with Zabbix: starts new Incident Management processes when a breakdown occurs
+- connector with Zabbix — starts Incident Management processes when a malfunction occurs

-- Self Service Portal: allows end users to open maintenance processes in case of breakdown
+- Self Service Portal — allows end users to open maintenance processes for breakdowns

-Sample user interfaces for the Self Service Portals:
+Sample user interfaces from the Self Service Portals: